 Think about what your key points are and what your audience will benefit from hearing.
 A common mistake with new YouTubers is talking too much before getting to the point.
 Think about what every line of your script is adding to your content and whether it makes it easier or harder to digest.
 Making good YouTube videos is about keeping the audience interested.
 If it isn’t helpful or entertaining, cut it.

-Professional video equipment can be expensive, but the good news is that there is no need to spend tons of money on gear when you’re just starting out!
+Professional video equipment can be expensive, but the good news is that there is no need to spend tons of money on the best camera for YouTube when you’re just starting out.

-A webcam and smartphone are two easy, cheap ways to get started with YouTube video production.
+A webcam and smartphone are two easy, cheap ways to get started making a video for YouTube.
 There are also a variety of video cameras you can choose from, but if you are looking to get a 4K resolution camcorder, it may be more affordable to upgrade to a newer smartphone.
 Once you’re ready for more advanced cameras, there are lots of resources online about which ones are best for your specific needs.